Wix has a lot to offer as a site building solution.

 Best for: We’d recommend Square as the best Wix alternative if you’re looking for something that’s just as great for your offline sales as your online selling.
 You can accomplish everything you need with Square with very little coding or time investment.

-Pricing: As mentioned above, there is a free plan and free domain for the Square Online store, which means that you’re only responsible for paying your transaction fees of 2.9% plus 30 cents.
+Pricing: As mentioned above, there is a free plan and free domain for the Square Online, which means that you’re only responsible for paying your transaction fees of 2.9% plus 30 cents.
 Additionally, if you need something more advanced, you can choose the Pro plan for $12 per month, or the Performance plan for the $26 per month price tag.
 Notably, there’s also a Premium package for a massive $79 per month.

 The professional package comes with added features like site statistics and marketing capabilities, while Premium delivers third-party integrations, product badges and custom codes.